Introduction to Business

 This course provides an opportunity to learn the role business plays in society on a national and international level.
 Students will have the opportunity to explore their roles as consumers, employees, or investors.
 They will have the opportunity to learn about corporate socially responsibility.
 Students will also explore how global politics and economics impacts business strategy and management decisions.
 This course provides a useful link between liberal arts studies and the business world.
 Fall and Spring.
-Group: II
+Group: II.
+Social Systems Thematic Course.

 The managerial activities of planning, organizing, leading, and controlling are examined as they are carried out at various levels in profit, nonprofit, government, and health care organizations.
 Concepts covered include; understanding the manager's job, strategic and tactical planning, organization design, analyzing and motivating performance, leading versus managing, managing teamwork, and controlling operations.
 Fall.